 - The employee standards outlined in the Kalamazoo College Employee Handbook and the Kalamazoo College Faculty Handbook, specifically those related directly to the competence, performance and conduct of employees.
 Student workers are also held to the standards of the Employee Handbook

-- All local, state and federal laws, including but not limited to: Family Educational Rights and Privacy Act (FERPA), the Federal Trade Commission Act, the Health Insurance Portability and Accountability Act (HIPPA), U.S. copyright law and the National Labor Relations Act (NLRA).
+- All local, state and federal laws, including but not limited to: the Family Educational Rights and Privacy Act (FERPA), the Federal Trade Commission Act, the Health Insurance Portability and Accountability Act (HIPPA), U.S. copyright law and the National Labor Relations Act (NLRA).

 - The Kalamazoo College Information Services General Computing and Network Use Policies.